 I've currently got 13 properties, and 1-2 that I'm currently selling (about 15 properties loaded in the system)...
 My goal is to ramp that up to about 30, and at that point, I might continue to expand the business, but will probably massage it a bit.
 I think that will be a good number to keep me busy, but not too crazy busy haha.

 You know it depends on what your goals are, I tell that to everybody.
 Property A might be in your portfolio for this reason, and properties B, C and D might be in your portfolio for these reasons.
 But you still manage them in a similar way, and if you want to look at an overall picture - as long as you have everything in there, the nice thing about software is you can slice and dice to move things around to make it work for you.

-One of things that I got asked is how do I manage an insurance claim where I get a check...
-I suddenly have income that I have to track properly.
-But it's not rental income, so I put it in as a "negative expense" in Landlord Studio and then create a seperate category, that way if I want to filter that out.
-It'll really skew the data if your looking at the dashboard and all of a sudden you've got a $6000 insurance check come in, but then you have a $6000 roof repair... so it's just about managing that.
+One of the things that I got asked is how do I manage an insurance claim where I get a check...
+I suddenly have an income that I have to track properly.
+But it's not rental income, so I put it in as a "negative expense" in Landlord Studio and then create a separate category, that way if I want to filter that out.
+It'll really skew the data if you're looking at the dashboard and all of a sudden you've got a $6000 insurance check comes in, but then you have a $6000 roof repair... so it's just about managing that.